dentsusoken/build-and-scan-image/README.md

     # Docker scan version (see action.yaml to know default version)
     docker-scan-version: "0.0.1"

-    # Fail step if image has vulnerabilities with a severity above this level exist (default "low")
+    # Fail step if image has vulnerabilities with a severity above this level (default "low")
     # Acceptable value is one of (low|medium|high)
-    docker-scan-severity: "low"
+    docker-scan-severity: low

     # Snyk API Token (default "")
-    # This is necessary if "docker-scan-snyk-token" is "true".
+    # This is necessary if "docker-scan-enable" is "true".
     docker-scan-snyk-token: ""
 ```